mans2singh/flink-hello-world/README.md

 (this,1)

-## Run the WordFilterCountCommandLine Example
+## Run the WordCountCommandLine Example

 ```shell
 java -cp $CP:./target/flink-hello-world-1.0-SNAPSHOT.jar com.mans2singh.intro.big.data.batch.WordCountCommandLine "this is a test of the new system"